-Key management personnel of the Office include the Minister and the Industry Advocate who have responsibility for the strategic direction and management of the Office.
+Key management personnel of the Office include the Minister, the Industry Advocate and one member of the executive team who have responsibility for the strategic direction and management of the Office.

-The compensation for key management personnel was \$362 000 (2020 \$361 000).
+The compensation for key management personnel was \$532 000 (2021: \$362 000).